 The course will present real estate law in down-to-earth terms.
 By mixing explanation of legal theory with specific and practical examples, it draws a balance between legal philosophy and legal practice.
 You'll soon see just how fascinating a topic real property law can be.

 If you've ever considered becoming a real estate broker, buying or selling a home, investing in real estate, or getting into real estate law, this is the course for you!
-In Lesson 1, you'll learn about the key differences between real and personal property, as well as some of the unique characteristics of land.
+In this lesson, you'll learn about the key differences between real and personal property, as well as some of the unique characteristics of land.
 You'll also get an overview of all the varied classifications of real property—you may be surprised by all the possibilities!

 If you own property, does that mean you can do anything you like with it?
 In this lesson, you'll learn about what kinds of titles carry which kinds of rights.
 There's one type of title you'll want above all others, and you need to know about it long before you ever think about buying any real estate.
 You'll also look at what happens when two or more people own property together.
 This can get complicated, so the lesson will untangle who has the right to do what.